ALL ARTICLES

 Practical Fixes

 Adding a water softening laundry powder (sodium hexametaphosphate or borax-based) to each wash sequesters calcium and magnesium ions before they can react with detergent or deposit on fabric.
-These are available at most chemists and online for ₹150--₹400 per pack.
+These are available at most chemists and online for Rs.150--Rs.400 per pack.

-→ OrangeDemon Fighter removes hard water stains in 60 seconds.
-Formulated for India's 400–900 TDS water.
-Register your interest at orangedemon.in to get ₹100 off at launch.
+-> OrangeDemon Fighter removes hard water stains in 60 seconds.
+Formulated for India's 400-900 TDS water.
+Join the launch list at orangedemon.in for first-day access and any launch-only offer.

-Seen results with Fighter?
-Share a before/after on Instagram @orangedemon.in or tag us on Twitter/X @OrangeDemonIn.
+Seen results with Fighter Share a before/after on Instagram @orangedemon.in or tag us on Twitter/X @OrangeDemonIn.

-Follow OrangeDemon: Instagram · YouTube · Twitter / X
+Follow OrangeDemon: Instagram / YouTube / Twitter / X